Print Version Print this page

 Geriatrics (2 weeks and longitudinal)

-Residents will spend 2 weeks working with local geriatricians.
-2nd and 3rd year residents will have a couple of assigned patients at a local nursing home with the medical director, who also provided some didactic teaching in geriatric care.
+Residents spends 2 weeks working with local geriatricians.
+2nd and 3rd year residents also help round on patients at a local nursing home, where the medical director provides oversight and some didactic teaching in geriatric care.

 Gynecology (1 month)